meta-llama/llama3/README.md

 ```

 Llama 3 is a new technology that carries potential risks with use.
 Testing conducted to date has not — and could not — cover all scenarios.
-In order to help developers address these risks, we have created the [Responsible Use Guide](https://ai.meta.com/static-resource/responsible-use-guide/).
+To help developers address these risks, we have created the [Responsible Use Guide](https://ai.meta.com/static-resource/responsible-use-guide/).

 ## Issues

-Please report any software “bug”, or other problems with the models through one of the following means:
+Please report any software “bug” or other problems with the models through one of the following means:
 - Reporting issues with the model: [https://github.com/meta-llama/llama3/issues](https://github.com/meta-llama/llama3/issues)
 - Reporting risky content generated by the model: [developers.facebook.com/llama_output_feedback](http://developers.facebook.com/llama_output_feedback)
 - Reporting bugs and security concerns: [facebook.com/whitehat/info](http://facebook.com/whitehat/info)